Skip to content

 </form>

-Above example is equivalent to the following code:
+The above example is equivalent to the following code:

 html